test-it

 TEST_IT_REPO="$PWD" test-it update

-Sample project (mini branch)
+Sample project (lmrrcc/mini)

 Usage